How to claim sickness allowance

 If you are self-employed or a farmer, you can claim YEL and Mela allowance online.
 Kela forwards your claim to the relevant pension provider or to Mela.

-Send the claim and supporting documents via Kela's online customer service system.
+Send the claim and supporting documents by using our e-service.
 Clearly legible documents photographed with a phone are accepted.Apply now

 - Scan or take a photo of the supporting documents and send them over the internet.